matthewfieger/matthewfieger.github.io/_posts/2014-06-13-pub-sub-in-meteor.markdown

 	Meteor.publish(name, func)
 	Meteor.subscribe(name [, arg1, arg2, ... ] [, callbacks])

-These functions control the flow of data between the client and the server.
-Just like their names would suggest, the server determines which records are published and the client determines which records are subscribed to.
-When the client subscribes to a record, the server sends the record, and the client stores a copy locally.
-Meteor does the behind the scenes work of keeping the local copy up to date with what is on the server.
+In Meteor, documents are stored in what are called a collections.
+These the above functions control the flow of documents between the client and the server.
+Just like their names would suggest, the server determines which documents are published and the client determines which documents are subscribed to.
+When the client subscribes to a publication, the server sends the associated documents, and the client stores a copy of each locally.
+Meteor does the behind the scenes work of keeping the local copies up to date with what is on the server.
 So here are a few example patterns of pub/sub in Meteor.

-This pattern only publishes records if the client is logged in:
+This pattern only publishes documents if the client is logged in:

 	// On the server
 	  Meteor.publish('comments', function () {